tinof/gpt-subtrans/readme.md

 Create a new file named `.env` in the root directory of the project.
 Add any required settings for your chosen provider to the `.env` file like this:

-For OpenAI reasoning models you can set the reasoning effort (default is `low`):
+For OpenAI reasoning models you can set the reasoning effort (default is `medium`):

 ```
 OPENAI_REASONING_EFFORT=low/medium/high